jdcloudcom/en/documentation/Domain-Name-&-License/ICP-License-Service/Getting-Started/Management-specification/Yunnan.md

 4. Data to be prepared prior to filing:

-   ①The clear color picture of the front and back of the personal ID card
+   ① The clear color picture of the front and back of the personal ID card

-   ②The colorful images of the certificate for the domain name to be submitted for filing
+   ② The colorful images of the certificate for the domain name to be submitted for filing